servicecatalog/oscm-dockerbuild/README.md

 * Create the necessary Docker Compose files
 * Create the necessary subdirectories
-* Initialize the application database
+* Initialize the application databases
 * Start the application containers

 ```sh